Curious4Tech/Windows-Server-2022-Administration-Full-Guide/README.md

 1. Navigate to each folder based on the section you're interested in.
 2. Follow the instructions provided in each folder's README.md to set up and configure various services and features on your Windows Server 2022 environment.
 3. Feel free to contribute by submitting improvements or enhancements through pull requests.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.
-If you encounter any issues, feel free to open an issue in the repository.

 ## Contact